Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  $ cd Ceylan-WOOPER && make all

-.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_.
+.. [#] Note that, in the Ceylan-Myriad repository, we have a script to streamline the installation of Erlang, see `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_; use ``install-erlang.sh --help`` for guidance.

 Running the cat-related example just boils down to: